techidaily/site-games-able/source/_posts/retract-your-purchase-game-returns-on-series-xs-console.md

  2\.
 You can’t have played the game in question for a significant amount of time.

- The definition of what exactly a ‘significant amount of time’ is isn’t explained on[Microsoft’s website](https://support.xbox.com/en-us/help/subscriptions-billing/buy-games-apps/refund-orders) , but it likely depends on the game.
+ The definition of what exactly a ‘significant amount of time’ is isn’t explained on [Microsoft’s website](https://support.xbox.com/en-us/help/subscriptions-billing/buy-games-apps/refund-orders) , but it likely depends on the game.
 For example, if you’re returning a five-hour-long game and you’ve played it for two hours, that’s almost 50% of the game that you’ve experienced.
 But if the game in question is 50 hours long and you’ve played it for two hours, you’ve only experienced a fraction of it.

 ## How to Request a Refund for a Digital Game on the Xbox Series X|S

- Requesting a refund for a digital game on your Xbox Series X|S is thankfully very simple and is very similar to[refunding purchases on the PS4 or the PS5](https://www.makeuseof.com/how-to-refund-game-ps4-ps5/) .
+ Requesting a refund for a digital game on your Xbox Series X|S is thankfully very simple and is very similar to [refunding purchases on the PS4 or the PS5](https://www.makeuseof.com/how-to-refund-game-ps4-ps5/) .
 You can't do so from the comfort of your console, however.
-You will have to head to[Microsoft’s website](https://support.xbox.com/en-us/help/subscriptions-billing/buy-games-apps/refund-orders) to get started
+You will have to head to [Microsoft’s website](https://support.xbox.com/en-us/help/subscriptions-billing/buy-games-apps/refund-orders) to get started

-1. Head to[support.xbox.com](https://support.xbox.com/en-us/help/subscriptions-billing/buy-games-apps/refund-orders) or just click the link to be taken straight there.
+1. Head to [support.xbox.com](https://support.xbox.com/en-us/help/subscriptions-billing/buy-games-apps/refund-orders) or just click the link to be taken straight there.
 2. You will then need to log into the Microsoft account that you used to purchase the game in question.
 You can log in by pressing**Sign in** at the bottom of the page or in the top right corner.
 3. Once you’ve logged in, scroll down to the**Request availability** section.
 If there is a valid game there, click the box beside the title and press**Request a refund** to bring up the request form.
 ![Request a Refund Microsoft](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/10/request-a-refund-microsoft.jpg)